nocomplexity/SecurityArchitecture/introduction.md

 # Introduction

-Cyber security is complex.
+There are many myths about security, and how difficult it is.
+Cyber security is complex domain.
 There is no perfect solution.
 Never.
+However there are simple solutions that do work.
+Always.
+Often the best cyber security solutions are open solutions which everyone can use.
+Good solutions are not subject to a hype.
+Open solutions are transparent so everyone can use and improve it.

 ```{admonition} This Playbook
 is created to help you solving your specific complex security challenges.